 - dispose of your waste properly

-In conclusion, responsible tourism is ethical, mindful and respectful.
-Yet responsible tourism does not include to be environmentally sustainable.
+In conclusion, responsible tourism can be a synonym to ethical, mindful and respectful tourism.
+Yet responsible tourism does not explicitly include to travel environmentally sustainable.

 A definition of sustainable tourism is: